-At the UWI Mona WJC we go above and beyond to ensure and sustain the highest standards of teaching and learning, to promote and engage faculty and students in impact research, and to develop and safeguard transformational community outreach and enterprise.
-We stand boldly with those who strive to reach beyond expectations in their consistent quest to build a culture of success for students, faculty and staff.
+At the UWI Mona WJC we believe in and support any effort that sustains the highest standards of teaching and learning, research, and community enterprise.
+We stand boldly with those who consistently strive to reach beyond expectations and are unwavering in building and promoting a culture of success for students, faculty and staff.